toshke/big-blue-button-cloudformation-cfhl/README.md

 `ConfigSSMPath` - Amazon System Manager Parameter store path, where setup will store default credentials and url.
 You may change the password from Greenlight UI.
 Must start with forward slash `/`.

+`DeploymentMode` - Either **EC2** or **ASG**.
+Self explanatory, ASG will provide auto-healing functionality,
+                  with EC2, you can start/stop the instance as cost savings measure.
+Defaults to `EC2`

+`TerminationProtection` - Applicable only in `EC2` mode.
+Set to `true` to disable instance termination via API, as protection from incidental instance termination.

 ## Operations